syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Show the selection of row/cell when setting the background of SfTreeGrid

 `Row`/`Cell` selection border is behind the grid cell content.
 So, when you apply the background for row, the selection is not displayed in `UI`.
-You can overcome this by setting the opacity in TreeGridCell.
+You can overcome this by setting the opacity in `TreeGridCell`.

 {% tabs %}
 {% highlight xaml %}